amplitude/amplitude-docs/content/collections/session-replay/en/session-replay-rudderstack-integration.md

 ## Install the wrapper

-Use npm or yarn to install the package, which includes the Amplitude Session Replay SDK.
+Use npm or yarn to install the package.
+This includes the Amplitude Session Replay SDK.

 {{partial:tabs tabs="npm, yarn"}}
 {{partial:tab name="npm"}}